Revi-Studios/Flutter-Todo-app/README.md

     - A list of all the task you have created.
     - A list of all the task you have deleted.
     - A list of all the changes you have made to tasks [checks, unckecks].

+## Feature descriptions:

+- #### Singe task deletion:

+A button on every task tile for deleting single tasks, not all the task at once (with the clear all button).